laravel-workflow/laravel-workflow.github.io/docs/constraints/activity-constraints.md

 # Activity Constraints

-Activities have none of the above constraints.
+Activities have none of the prior constraints.
 However, because activities are retryable they should still be idempotent.
 If your activity creates a charge for a customer then retrying it should not create a duplicate charge.

 Many external APIs support passing an `Idempotency-Key`.
 See [Stripe](https://stripe.com/docs/api/idempotent_requests) for an example.